Spikeysanju/sanju.sh/src/content/writing/building-side-projects.md

 - **Say no.** Overcommitted once.
 Burned out.
 Now?
 Prioritize.
 Focus on what matters.
 - **Watch people closely.** Learned from the best.
 Copied their habits.
 Got better.
 - **Imitate, then innovate.** Copied designs.
 Learned the why.
 Made my own.
 Better than before.
+- **Ego is the enemy.** Thought I was the best.
+Got humbled.
+Now?
+Stay humble.
+Keep learning.
+- **Appreciate good work.** Saw a great design?
+Tweeted about it.
+Made friends.
+Learned from them.
+- **Passion needs money.** Loved building.
+No money.
+Burned out.
+Now?
+Charge what I'm worth.
+- **Don't buy domains.** Bought ~65 domains.
+Never used them.
+Now?
+Buy only when needed. (bit personal haha)
+- **Reddit is a goldmine.** Found clients, friends, tools.
+Daily lurker.
+Always learning.
+(Read the comments too)
+- **Bringin traffic to your site is easy.** Built a site.
+No visitors.
+Now? share on Reddit, Twitter, HackerNews.
+Boom.
+Traffic spike in hours.
+(This is a secret sauce)
 - **Give talks.** First one?
 Nervous as hell.
 Now?
 Regular speaker.
 Helps me learn better.
 - **Give feedback.** First PR?
 Got roasted.
 Now?
 Give constructive feedback.
 Help others grow.
 - **Security first.** Got hacked once.
 Never again.
 Now it's built-in from day one.
 - **Optimize later.** Premature optimization killed my first big project.
 Now I make it work, then make it fast.